-Summer internships can help you gain practical experience of law and a first-hand look into the legal profession.
+Virtual law work experience can help you gain practical experience of law and a first-hand look into the legal profession.
 You can witness the concepts you’ll study at university in practice and also gain an insight into the type of law you might want to pursue.

 You will also gain the opportunity to network, which will help you when applying for training contracts and pupillage in the future.
 Work experience during the summer will also aid your professional development as you learn how to interact and conduct yourself in a professional environment.